Convert your 31 ACT score to SAT equivalent and understand what it means for college admissions.

 ACT Math (31) → SAT Math ~700/800.
 Official ACT/SAT concordance indicates that an ACT Math score of 31 corresponds to approximately 700 on the SAT Math section.
 (For reference, a perfect ACT Math 36 equals an 800 SAT Math.)

 ACT English (31) + Reading (31) → SAT Reading and Writing ~680/800.
 The SAT combines Reading and Writing into a single score out of 800.
 Concordance tables for the sum of ACT English+Reading demonstrate that a combined score of 62 (31+31) maps to about 680 on SAT Reading and Writing.
-In other words, if you scored 31 on both English and Reading, you'd anticipate roughly a 670–690 combined score in SAT Reading/Writing.
+In other words, if you scored 31 on both English and Reading, you would anticipate roughly a 670-690 combined score in SAT Reading/Writing.

 ACT Science (31) → no direct SAT equivalent.
 The ACT's Science section remains unique; the SAT lacks a separate science section.
 (The SAT incorporates science reasoning into its Reading and Math questions, eliminating any standalone "science score.")